dzmalone/aacc/README.md

 ## What is the AACC?

-The AACC provides a simple, two-tier system for attributing AI use in creative work across writing, visual art, music, film, and more.
+The AACC provides a simple, two-category system for attributing AI use in creative work across writing, visual art, music, film, and more.

-### The Two Tiers:
+### The Two Categories:

 **1. AI-ASSISTED**
 - The creator originates and drives the work